maizi0122/Ripened/README.md

   it can minify your apk, we also support your customize plugin with implementation of IPlugin interface...

-  we do not dependent any other third-party library except android.jar, so you can proguard it in any way...

   1.download the source-bundle at the right of the webpage.

   2.import this library into your gradle project.